various appliances: refrigerator, washing machine, carpet steamer, iron, blender, electric kettle

 4) OCRRA’s Reuse link area lists free online exchange websites you can take advantage of easily.

-Large household appliances (such as refrigerators, freezers, washing machines, dryers, dehumidifiers, dishwashers, microwaves, etc.) can be accepted at OCRRA’s Rock Cut Road Drop-Off Site.
+Large household appliances, such as microwaves, refrigerators and dishwashers, can be accepted at OCRRA’s Rock Cut Road Drop-Off Site.

 Find Other Items